 Schmidt, Glen H. Dairy Science Department, Ohio State University, Columbus, Ohio.

 - Brown Swiss

 - Dairy cattle feeding

 - Dairy cattle management

 A section of animal agriculture concerned with the production of milk and milk products.
-The mammary gland in mammals was developed for the nourishment of their young.
 Over the course of thousands of years, humans have selected some mammals, especially the cow, goat, and water buffalo, for their ability to produce quantities of milk in excess of the requirements of their young.
-At the same time, humans have improved the management and nutrition of the animals so that they can produce milk more efficiently.
+At the same time, humans have improved the management and nutrition of dairy animals so that milk can be produced more efficiently (Fig. 1).
 The production of milk includes selection of the animals, breeding, raising young stock, feed production, nutrition, housing, milking, milk handling, sanitation, and disease control.
 In addition, the disposal of milk, surplus animals, and manure must be handled properly.
-See also: Agricultural science (animal); Mammalia; Mammary gland
+See also: Agricultural science (animal); Animal breeding; Mammalia; Mammary gland

 The content above is only an excerpt.

 To learn more about subscribing to AccessScience, or to request a no-risk trial of this award-winning scientific reference for your institution, fill in your information and a member of our Sales Team will contact you as soon as possible.

 Let your librarian know about the award-winning gateway to the most trustworthy and accurate scientific information.

 AccessScience provides the most accurate and trustworthy scientific information available.